justaos/dev-dependencies/README.md

-# P4RM's Development dependencies
+# JUSTAOS's Projects most used development dependencies

-List of core development dependencies for P4RM projects.

 ## Code of Conduct
 [Contributor Covenant](/CODE_OF_CONDUCT.md)